Want to jump straight to the answer? The best recruiting software for most people is definitely Breezy HR.

 What’s the best recruiting software?
 Generally speaking, there is no “best for everyone” solution.
 There are certain factors that must be considered as you’re evaluating different tools.

 This is the methodology that we used to narrow down the top choices on our list.
 You can use it at as well to find the best recruiting software for your business.

 Who is going to be using the recruiting software?

 Some tools are designed for in-house hiring managers and HR teams.
 Other solutions are made for third-party staffing agencies or recruitment firms.

 As an agency, you’ll definitely want to look for features that help you manage your clients in addition to recruiting applicants.
-Some of the best agency recruiting tools have functionality for invoicing, time tracking, and CRM.
+The best agency recruiting tools have functionality for invoicing, time tracking, and CRM.

 A business that hires one or two employees per year does not have the same recruiting needs as an organization that hires 10-20+ people per month.

 Some software will actually restrict how many open job postings you can have within a plan.
 So for hiring at scale, you need to make sure that you find a tool that fits your needs.

 On the flip side, companies that hire infrequently can benefit from cheap or even free recruiting software.
 You can look for pay as you go pricing as opposed to long-term contracts.